operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/prometheus-operator.md

 prometheus-server-0                    3/3     Running   1          40s
 ```

-Please wait till Pod STATUS will be "Running" and then proceed further.
+You need to wait for the pod STATUS turn “Running” before proceeding further.

-Step 4: Create below yaml definition of the Custom Resource to create the service to access prometheus server:
+**Step 4: Create below yaml definition of the custom resource to create the service NodePort to access prometheus server.**

 ```execute